willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 ![Differences in species population growth rate sensitivity to climate (left) and competition between the cold and hot range limits.
 Each species is represented by a connected line linking their cold (circle) and hot (triangle) range positions, colored according to the difference between the cold and hot sensitivities.
 Note that uncertainty in each sensitivity point estimation has been omitted for clarity.](https://willvieira.github.io/book_forest-demography-IPM/marginal_lambda_files/figure-html/fig-hot_vs_cold-1.png){#fig:cold_vs_hot width=100% short-caption="Differences in species population growth rate sensitivity to climate (left) and competition between the cold and hot range limits."}

-We further explore the relative sensitivity between climate and competition changes across the species' range distribution.
+We further explore the relative sensitivity between climate and competition changes across the species' range distribution (Figure @fig:temp_vs_comp).
 $\lambda$ was more sensitive to climate than competition for almost all species across the cold, center, and hot ranges ($ln(CCR)$ below zero).
 Across the MAT range distribution, the relative effect of climate to competition increased toward both the cold and hot borders of the range.
 This indicates that species located at the extremes of the MAT range distribution are even more sensitive to climate than species at the center.